 "How beautiful on the mountain are the feet of those who bring good news."

 It's often said that evolution is science and creationism is religion.
 Although this opinion is widely held by the public - including many religious people - it represents a misunderstanding of both creationism and evolution.
-In Sometimes Deceived: How Evolutionists Have Led Us Astray, Liberty University professor Dr. Daniel Howell asserts that neither contention is true.
+In Sometimes Deceived: Why Evolution is Fake Science, Liberty University professor Dr. Daniel Howell asserts that neither contention is true.
 Creationism is not religion and biological evolution is not science.